pebblecode/capistrano_tasks/README.md

 Add recipes for scenarios like thin, passenger or your latest greatest thing under folders.

-If you don't like the conventions for the project and suggest new ones.
+If you don't like the conventions fork the project and suggest new ones.